Metals & Minerals News

 Power Metal fails to find economic nickel at Haneti

-Power Metal Resources plc said that drilling results had failed to show economically significant intersections of nickel at Haneti in central Tanzania.
+Power Metal Resources plc has failed to find economically significant intersections of nickel from drilling results at the Haneti project in central Tanzania.

 Programme: more advanced targeting for next-stage exploration (Power Metal)